donnafarberlab/MMoCHi/docs/Input_Output_Specs.md

 Currently for multimodal CITE-Seq classifiation, MMoCHi expects the `.X` of the `AnnData` object to contain gene expression, and a `pandas.DataFrame` ([pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)) in the `.obsm[data_key]` that contains protein expression.

-Many of the formatting required can be automated using helper functions (such as `mmc.preprocess_adatas`), although you should manually check to make sure the object is correctly formatted and all data are correctly transformed.
+Much of the formatting required can be automated using helper functions (such as `mmc.preprocess_adatas`), although you should manually check to make sure the object is correctly formatted and all data are correctly transformed.

 # Detailed specification of inputs